karimdxy/blog/src/blog/angular-vue-react.md

 Basically, as far as I can tell there's only two reasons you'd want to write your own solution:

-1. It's a requirement (maybe due to fit your performance budget)
+1. It's a requirement (maybe to fit your performance budget)

 2. You need something tailor-made